 Alfonso Morales is originally from New Mexico and his family has farmed and ranched in West Texas for more than 100 years.
-He interested in applying science to support society and various social goods.
-He studies food systems, public marketplaces, and street vendors, supports non-profit organizations, writes about entrepreneurship, and does a variety of outreach activities.
+He is interested in applying science to support society and to help produce social goods.
+He studies food systems, public marketplaces, and street vendors, supports non-profit organizations, writes these topics as well as about entrepreneurship, law, and regulation, and he does a variety of outreach activities.

 See for instance his support of farmers market managers through mifimarkets.org